TheCocoaProject/cordova-plugin-nativestorage/README.md

 ##<a name="problems"></a>Problems
 If you encounter any problems, please remove the current plugin and re-add it.
 This will install the latest version.

+If you have code issues, things not related to a bug of the plugin please consider posting your question on Stackoverflow.
+And add our own tag, [cordova-nativestorage](http://stackoverflow.com/tags/cordova-nativestorage).

 - Be certain to only retrieve a saved value when the put/set success-callback method was invoked.
 - When using Ionic the plugin can be undefined, the solution was descibed in issue [#10](../../issues/10):